-Funding Sources (Proposition 68) Requirements
+Proposition 68 Requirements

 - 1. Priority will be given to projects that leverage private, federal, local funding or produce the greatest public benefit. - 2.
-Funds cannot be used to fulfill any mitigation requirements imposed by law. - Priority may be given to projects with components that emphasize efficient use and conservation of water supplies, use of recycled water, capture of stormwater, facilitation of safe and reliable drinking water to park and open-space visitors, or carbon sequestration features in project design. - 4.
-For development projects, priority may be given to projects that include the use of services of the California Conservation Corps or certified conservation corps to implement projects. - 5.
-At least 20 percent of the funds shall be allocated for projects serving severely disadvantaged communities (community with a median household income less than 60 percent of the statewide average). - 6.
-For projects that serve a disadvantaged community, advanced payments in increments of up to 25% may be available upon compelling need. - 7.
+Unless the project has been identified as serving a disadvantaged community, an entity that receives an award shall be required to provide a match of 20 percent. - 3.
+Funds cannot be used to fulfill any mitigation requirements imposed by law. - 4.
+Priority may be given to projects with components that emphasize efficient use and conservation of water supplies, use of recycled water, capture of stormwater, facilitation of safe and reliable drinking water to park and open-space visitors, or carbon sequestration features in project design. - 5.
+For development projects, priority may be given to projects that include the use of services of the California Conservation Corps or certified conservation corps to implement projects. - 6.
+At least 20 percent of the funds shall be allocated for projects serving severely disadvantaged communities (community with a median household income less than 60 percent of the statewide average). - 7.
+For projects that serve a disadvantaged community, advanced payments in increments of up to 25 percent may be available upon compelling need. - 8.
 Up to 5 percent of the grant may be used for community access.
 Community access is defined as "engagement programs, technical assistance, or facilities that maximize safe and equitable physical admittance, especially for low-income communities, to natural and cultural resources, community education, or recreational amenities."
 This includes, but is not limited to transportation, physical activity programming, resource interpretation, multilingual translation, natural science, workforce development and career pathways, education, and communication related to water, parks, climate, coastal protection, and other outdoor pursuits.